vishant007/vidyo-ai-frontend-challenge/README.md

 - Displays video metadata including duration on UI.
 - Displays video on the screen after the user has selected the file using canvas element.
 Added play/pause button in the middle of the video container to play/pause video on clicking.
 - Detects if video has audio or not, if it has not has audio track it will not allow user to upload the video.
 - Displays the waveform for the audio
+- Find sample videos for testing in project-media folder

 ## Progression Of Project: